-The absence of neutrality is patently evident in § 107(2).
-It only allows ministers to exclude from their income up to the full amount of any designated cash housing allowance provided by their church.
-This exemption for cash payments is available only to ministers, even if they own their home as private property; other taxpayers cannot deduct similar cash allowances, even if provided for the "convenience of the employer."
-The § 107(2) exemption, therefore, confers a substantial financial benefit to ministers, by lessening the burden of housing costs and likewise giving a break to churches, which can pay ministers lower salaries, which the amici acknowledge.
-This benefit is not neutrally available to other taxpayers.
+The absence of neutrality is patently evident in §107(2).
+It only allows ministers to exclude from their income the full amount of any designated cash housing allowance provided by their church.
+This exemption for cash payments is available only to ministers; other taxpayers cannot deduct similar cash allowances, even if provided for the "convenience of the employer."
+The §107(2) exemption, therefore, confers a substantial financial benefit to ministers, by lessening the burden of housing costs, which is not neutrally available to other taxpayers.